-Essential oils having a camphoraceous scent usually contain oxide formations, i.e. eucalyptus (the eucalyptol content is highest in the smithii variety than in other eucalyptus oils), rosemary cineole and cajeput.
+Essential oils having a camphoraceous scent usually contain oxide formations, i.e. eucalyptus (the eucalyptol content is highest in the globulus and smithii variety than in other eucalyptus oils), rosemary cineole and cajeput.

 1,8-Cineole has been shown to have expectorant properties and to stimulate the respiratory and digestive systems.